tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 }
 {% endhighlight %}

-You can edit the variables in the code, but Unity's Inspector makes things easier for you (and can be edited during play):
+You can experiment with the *X/Y Speed* values, but rather than editing variables in the code, use the Inspector as it allows you edit and monitor variables (even during play).
+To revert to the values defined in your code, use the *Reset* option under the cog menu:

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/14-inspector-variables.png" class="fullwidth" />